i8degrees/redstone-university/src/introduction.md

 ---

 ## How the Course is Structured

 This course is organized as a complete curriculum, taking you from zero knowledge to a fully functional, programmable 4-bit computer.
 It is divided into Parts (major phases), Modules (specific projects), and Lessons (step-by-step instructions).
-Each module builds a piece of our computer, and each lesson guides you through that process.

 You’ll find:
 -   **Personal motivation and narrative:** Each module is introduced with a story or challenge that mirrors my own learning process.
 -   **Hands-on builds:** Every concept is brought to life with a Minecraft circuit and, where helpful, a CircuitVerse diagram.
 -   **Theory and practice:** The modules balance foundational theory with immediate, practical application.
-- **Real-world and software connections:** You’ll see how each idea relates to real computers and even to programming challenges (like those on LeetCode).
+-   **Real-world and software connections:** You’ll see how each idea relates to real computers and even to programming challenges.

 ---

 ## The Journey Ahead

-*   **Part I: The Foundations - Speaking to the Machine.** We will begin by building the essential human-computer interface.
-We'll learn the language of binary, the grammar of Boolean logic, and construct our own "keyboard" and "monitor."
+-   **Part I: The Foundations - Speaking to the Machine.** We will begin by learning the absolute basics of Redstone and binary.
+We will then master the grammar of Boolean logic and use it to construct our own "keyboard" and "monitor."
+    -   **Module 0 (Optional):** The Redstone Toolkit
+    -   **Module 1:** The 4-Bit Input Interface
+    -   **Module 2:** The Language of Logic
+    -   **Interlude (Optional):** The Art of Compact Design
+    -   **Module 3:** Decoders & Digital Displays

-*   **Part II: Engineering a Robust Arithmetic Unit.** Here, we will build the mathematical core of our machine.
+-   **Part II: Engineering a Robust Arithmetic Unit.** Here, we will build the mathematical core of our machine.
 We'll engineer an adder and subtractor, discover our machine's natural limitations through "bugs" like overflow, and upgrade our system to solve them, just like real engineers.

-*   **Part III: The Processor Core.** With our arithmetic unit perfected, we will forge the true brain of our computer: the Arithmetic Logic Unit (ALU).
+-   **Part III: The Processor Core.** With our arithmetic unit perfected, we will forge the true brain of our computer: the Arithmetic Logic Unit (ALU).
 We will combine all our mathematical and logical circuits into one powerful, versatile, and controllable component.

-*   **Part IV: Creating an Automated Computer.** In the final core modules, we'll give our processor a memory to store its thoughts and a clock to act as its heartbeat.
+-   **Part IV: Creating an Automated Computer.** In the final core modules, we'll give our processor a memory to store its thoughts and a clock to act as its heartbeat.
 We will assemble everything into a single, automated machine that can run a simple program on its own.

-*   **Part V: Post-Graduate Studies.** For those who want to go even further, we'll explore advanced topics, tackling the complex challenge of making our computer display multi-digit decimal numbers, just like a real-world calculator.
+-   **Part V: Post-Graduate Studies.** For those who want to go even further, we'll explore advanced topics, tackling the complex challenge of making our computer display multi-digit decimal numbers, just like a real-world calculator.

+---

 ## Who Is This For?